Skip to content

 Trigger

 Chat Trigger: Public webhook that accepts chat messages from coaches.
-The trigger is configured to be publicly accessible and processes incoming chat input along with session IDs.
+The trigger is configured to be publicly accessible and captures both the chat input and session ID.

 Nodes Used